Lin2907/general-knowledge-quiz/README.md

 6. Continue to the next question.
 7. Repeat steps 2-6 for all 10 questions.
 View your total score at the end of the quiz.

 ### Feedback
  + Correct Answer: Receive positive feedback and move on to the next question.
 Incorrect Answer: Learn from your mistake with detailed feedback on why the selected answer was incorrect.

 ### Scoring System
  + Each correct answer earns you 1 point.
 Your total score is displayed at the end of the quiz.

 ### Timer
  + A timer is set for 5 minutes to complete the quiz.
-Finish the quiz within the time limit for the best experience.
+The quiz needs to be finished within the time limit for the best experience.

 ## Testing